Lander Road Primary School Curriculum Overview

 Our curriculum is taught and implemented successfully, with the following strengths:

-• Subject knowledge (including content and pedagogy) of teachers is strong
+- Subject knowledge (including content and pedagogy) of teachers is exceptional

 Impact